15 best knowledge management software and tools for 2023

 Notable customers: Pixar, TravelPerk, Cornershop, Spotify, Headspace

-As you might have guessed from the name, Notion is note-taking software.
-It’s also knowledge management software designed to help organizations navigate objectives and make them more productive.
+Notion is a note-taking and knowledge management tool designed to help organizations navigate objectives and make them more productive.

 Key knowledge management features: